smeshkov/gomock/README.md

 ## Dynamic mocking

-You can store and retrieve values from your mocks by using `dynamic` property.
+You can store and retrieve values in your mocks by using `dynamic` property.

 For writes use `dynamic.write.json`: